Adolfas Kubilius: German occupation

 Following demobilization, Kubilius set to work in the Kaunas radio broadcast service and later the Vilnius tobacco factory.
 Kubilius began studying journalism in the Vytautas Magnus University.
 After the Gestapo began persecutions, Kubilius went into hiding.
 In 1943 he joined the Lithuanian Liberty Army (LLA), heading its organizational communications department in the headquarters in Vilnius under the rank of captain.
 Kubilius took care of the distribution of the anti-Nazi press, as well as recruiting new members.
-In 1944 Kubilius departed for a reconnaissance school in East Prussia under the initiative of the LLA.
+In 1944 Kubilius departed for a German military-intelligence school in East Prussia under the initiative of the LLA.
 After completing its courses he was sent back to the forests of Lithuania.

 Later years and death

 Upon return, Kubilius began establishing bunkers as well as initiating communications with the LLA's Šiauliai district, as well as other partisan groups in Samogitia.
 Along with fellow partisan Adolfas Eidimtas he established the Samogitian Legion, a progenitor of the Žemaičiai military district.
 It encompassed resistance units of the LLA in the region.
 He took care of the acquisition of weapons, collected information about the Red Army, the as well as deployment of its military units, and the movement of equipment.
 The received knowledge was transmitted to Germany.
 Kubilius maintained relations with the bishop of Telšiai, Vincentas Borisevičius, from whom he received support by food.
 In 1945 Kubilius was discovered and arrested, and sent to be held in captivity in Vilnius.
-In January of 1946 he was sentenced to be shot, and the order was carried out two months later, on 9 March 1946.
+In January 1946 he was sentenced to be shot, and the order was carried out two months later, on 9 March 1946.
 His remains were buried in the vicinity of the Tuskulėnai Manor, and were re-discovered in 2004.